 Call us to discuss this exciting new addition to our array of surveying instrumentation.

-On 11-16-2017, the Rhode Island Department of Environmental Management, Office of Water Resources - OWTS Program announced their new policy regarding the review of OWTS applications.
+New RIDEM Policy - In Step with the Times On 11-16-2017, the Rhode Island Department of Environmental Management, Office of Water Resources - OWTS Program announced their new policy regarding the review of OWTS applications.

 To reduce permit processing times and improve customer service effective December 1, 2017 the DEM OWTS Permitting Staff will begin emailing design review comments to designers.